-The toxicity of Cova oil has yet to be evaluated.
-However, it is likely to have similar toxicities to Kitan crude.
 Toxicity testing of diesel by various organisations has identified it as being toxic to a variety of marine species.
-The range of reported toxic concentrations varies from 3 - 80 mg/L (CONCAWE 1996).
+The range of reported toxic concentrations is 3-80 mg/L (CONCAWE 1996).

 5.4.3 Fate and Trajectory

 Fate of hydrocarbons in water